GRudinsky/sei-project-2/readme.md

 * Make the page more mobile-responsive.
 * Store users last country and news type selection in localStorage so that more user-relevant content could be generated on the page load.
 * Translate page navigational content to relevant language after user changes to sources from different country in the Country selector.

+---
+Update: Click [here](https://github.com/GRudinsky/sei-project-2) for refactored version of the same app with separate UI components and React Hooks.
+---